apryakhin/legion.stanford.edu/profiling.md

 $LG_RT_DIR/../tools/legion_prof.py prof_*.gz
 {% endhighlight %}

+(Note: there is now a Rust implementation of Legion Prof, which supports a subset of the features, but is 5-15x faster than the Python implementation above.
+See [below](#rust-legion-prof) for details.)

 This will generate a subdirectory called `legion_prof` under the current directory, including a file named `index.html`.
 Open this file in a browser.
 Note that, if you are attempting to view this file on